cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 # Eye tracker
 You can just setup a tracker system for free with an android phone, droidcam phone app and windows app, trackAl on pc, and also openTrack.
 Works great.

 # X-Plane 12
+X-Plane 12 is the latest version of the X-Plane flight simulation software, developed by Laminar Research.
+It is a highly realistic and advanced flight simulator aimed at aviation enthusiasts, flight training, and professional pilots.
+X-Plane is known for its detailed physics engine, realistic aircraft behavior, and support for a wide range of hardware and plugins.
+Work on Windows/macOS/Linux.

 ## Logitech flight panels in X-Plaxe 12 with xsaitekpanels
 An excellent open source project located at https://github.com/sparker256/xsaitekpanels